 Practicing is extremely good, but you have to practice to get better at singing, rather than practicing just for the sake of it.
 Most singers just go through the motions while they are practicing, just to get it over.
 The problem is that this way you will never get better as a singer.
 Set realistic and achievable goals for yourself and you will notice that you will start getting better in just a couple of weeks.

 How wide you open your mouth while you are singing will determine your overall sound.
 The problem is that most singers do not open their mouths wide enough while they are singing.
-You have probably one or two friends who do not open their mouth wide enough while talking to you, at first you were probably asking what they were saying but after a while, you just don’t listen to them, and this is exactly the same for singing.
+You have probably one or two friends who do not open their mouths wide enough while talking to you, at first you were probably asking what they were saying but after a while, you just don’t listen to them, and this is exactly the same as singing.

 Rest is extremely important for you as a singer, if you do not get enough rest you will find that your voice is raspy and that you are having a difficult time singing higher notes.
 Although a raspy voice is fairly normal even after a good night’s sleep, but if this raspy voice is not common for you personally and you still have it later in the day then you are most likely not getting enough sleep.